linagora/Gitlab_Monitor/docs/sources/tutorials.md

 Argument:
 - Only one argument is accepted: Can be an ID of project (int) or a path to a JSON file (path).
 The json file must have a list containing at least 1 project.

+## FAQ

+### How to Use the Application Without a Database?
+Each command that saves data to the database by default comes with two options:
+- *--no-database*: Instead of saving the data to the database, this option displays the retrieved information directly in the console.
+- *--save-in-file=[JSON_FILE]*: Saves the data as a list of records in a JSON file.
+This file will be stored in a folder named saved_datas.

+### How to Archive Unused Projects?
+The *--unused-since=[DATE]* option of the scan-projects command allows you to retrieve projects that have been unused since a specific date.
+By saving them to a file, you can then use the archive-project command and pass the file containing the unused projects as an argument to archive them.

+### How to Retrieve and Analyze One or More Projects?
+The scan-projects and scan-project commands allow you to retrieve your projects and save them to the database.
+Options provided with these commands enable you to fetch more detailed or specific elements if needed.
+Once the data is saved in the database, you can analyze it using Metabase.